OutSystems/docs-howtos/src/integrations/use-netstandard-lib-extension/faq.md

 ---
-summary: Take advantage of the improved support for .NET Standard in .NET Framework 4.7.2 and check how to use .NET Standard libraries in your OutSystems extensions.
+summary: Check how you can use .NET Standard libraries in your OutSystems extensions.
 tags:
 ---